-The presence of organonitrate and organosulfate was identified at a high altitude site, Mahabaleshwar during the pre-monsoon of 2016.
-The Time of Flight Aerosol Chemical Speciation Monitor (ToF-ACSM) was used to measure the organic and inorganic components of non-refractory particulate matter (NR-PM1) aerosol.
-Positive Matrix Factorization (PMF) was performed on the (i) organics mass spectra of aerosol (PMFOA) (ii) organics mass spectra merged with inorganics (PMFOA+IOA) and (iii) integrated mass spectra of organics with NO+ and NO2+ ions (PMFOA+NOx) to derive the chemical information on organonitrate and organosulfate.
-The results of PMFOA were used as a reference for validating the factors obtained through PMFOA+IOA and PMFOA+NOx results.
-The analysis of PMFOA resolved four PMF factors - hydrocarbon like OA (HOA), biomass burning like OA (BBOA), oxygenated OA-1 (OOA-1) and OOA-2.
-The analysis of PMFOA+IOA identified two additional inorganic factors - sulfate organic aerosol (OA) and nitrate OA.
-The factors-sulfate OA and nitrate OA contributed 36% and 6% respectively to the total aerosol mass.
-Although secondarily originated, the sulfate OA and nitrate OA displayed different diurnal profiles.
-The results of PMFOA+NOx were used for the quantification and apportionment of nitrate aerosol into two forms - organic nitrate and inorganic nitrate.
-Organic nitrate and inorganic nitrate contributed 38% and 62% respectively to the total nitrate aerosol mass.
-The diurnal variation of organic nitrate highlights photochemical oxidation as well as nocturnal oxidation by nitrate radical as the two major sources.
-This source apportionment study with combined (organic and inorganic) dataset provides new source factors and improves understanding about the sources and chemical nature of submicron aerosols in atmosphere.
-However, the quantification of organosulfate remains a limitation in this study.
+The presence of organonitrate and organosulfate was found at Mahabaleshwar, a high altitude site, during the pre-monsoon season of 2016.
+A Time of Flight Aerosol Chemical Speciation Monitor (ToF-ACSM) was used to measure the organic and inorganic components of non-refractory particulate matter (NR-PM1) aerosol.
+Positive Matrix Factorization (PMF) was performed on the (i) organics mass spectra of the aerosol (PMFOA), (ii) organics mass spectra merged with inorganics (PMFOA+IOA) and (iii) integrated mass spectra of organics with NO+ and NO2+ ions (PMFOA+NOx) to derive the chemical information on organonitrate and organosulfate.
+The results of PMFOA were used as a reference for validating the factors obtained through the PMFOA+IOA and PMFOA+NOx results.
+The analysis of PMFOA resolved four PMF factors: hydrocarbon-like OA (HOA); biomass burning OA (BBOA); oxygenated OA-1 (OOA-1) and OOA-2.
+The analysis of PMFOA+IOA identified two additional inorganic factors: sulfate organic aerosol (OA) and nitrate OA.
+Sulfate OA and nitrate OA contributed 36% and 6%, respectively, to the total aerosol mass.
+Although both originated as secondary organic aerosol, they displayed different diurnal profiles.
+The results of PMFOA+NOx were used for the quantification and apportionment of nitrate aerosol in two forms, organic nitrate and inorganic nitrate, which contributed 38% and 62%, respectively, to the total nitrate aerosol mass.
+The diurnal variation in organic nitrate highlights photochemical oxidation and nocturnal oxidation by the nitrate radical as the two major sources.
+This source apportionment study using a combined (organic and inorganic) dataset provides new source factors and improves our understanding about the sources and chemical nature of submicron aerosols in the atmosphere.
+However, uncertainties in the quantification of organosulfate remain a limitation.